MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-distribute-v0.md

 **`distributionGroupId`** - **Distribution group ID**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The ID of the distribution group the app deploys to.
+The IDs of the distribution groups who will receive the build release..
 Leave it empty to use the default group.
 <!-- :::editable-content-end::: -->
 <br>